 Eco-Friendly Toilet paper & toilet paper rolls (in smaller pieces)

 Natural loofahs (cut it up into smaller pieces)

 Cotton swabs with a cardboard stick, not plastic

 Cardboard boxes from things like toothpaste or other personal care items

-Old cotton textiles, like dishcloths, jeans, t-shirts, old cotton rag, or socks, must be made from natural fibres like cotton or wool and its best to cut them up into smaller pieces
+Old cotton textiles, like dishcloths, jeans, t-shirts, old cotton rag, or socks, must be made from natural fibres like cotton, wool, bamboo, hemp or cork and its best to cut them up into smaller pieces

 What Is Compostable: Brown Matter from the garden

 Small twigs and sticks, I mean really small, not large branches

 Tree bark and peat moss